vitorm04/docs.pt-br/docs/visual-basic/language-reference/modifiers/partial.md

 - Partial keyword [Visual Basic]
 - type promotion
 ms.assetid: 7adaef80-f435-46e1-970a-269fff63b448
-ms.openlocfilehash: acfe47f52ede289093b3554a7dd190ef3f0e2c80
+ms.openlocfilehash: df85571b757fd54496677bad1195fab9690b79cc
-ms.sourcegitcommit: 35da8fb45b4cca4e59cc99a5c56262c356977159
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 09/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71592108"
+ms.locfileid: "74351353"
 ---
 # <a name="partial-visual-basic"></a>Parcial (Visual Basic)
-Indica que uma declaração de tipo é uma definição parcial do tipo.
+Indicates that a type declaration is a partial definition of the type.

- Você pode dividir a definição de um tipo entre várias declarações usando a palavra-chave `Partial`.
-Você pode usar quantas declarações parciais desejar, em quantos arquivos de origem diferentes desejar.
+ You can divide the definition of a type among several declarations by using the `Partial` keyword.
+You can use as many partial declarations as you want, in as many different source files as you want.
 No entanto, todas as declarações devem estar no mesmo assembly e no mesmo namespace.

 > [!NOTE]
-> O Visual Basic dá suporte a *métodos parciais*, que normalmente são implementados em classes parciais.
-Para obter mais informações, consulte [partial Methods](../../../visual-basic/programming-guide/language-features/procedures/partial-methods.md) e [sub Statement](../../../visual-basic/language-reference/statements/sub-statement.md).
+> Visual Basic supports *partial methods*, which are typically implemented in partial classes.
+For more information, see [Partial Methods](../../../visual-basic/programming-guide/language-features/procedures/partial-methods.md) and [Sub Statement](../../../visual-basic/language-reference/statements/sub-statement.md).

 ## <a name="syntax"></a>Sintaxe